• Skip to content

 A GP, paediatrician or psychiatrist should monitor a child taking SSRIs.
 The child will need regular appointments with this doctor, especially during the first 4 weeks.

-If a doctor prescribes SSRIs for your child, the doctor will probably also recommend a mental health therapy.
+If a doctor prescribes SSRIs for your child, the doctor should also recommend a mental health therapy.
 This might be a therapy like counselling or psychotherapy, which can help your child understand and better manage their thoughts and feelings.

 Does SSRI therapy help autistic children?